usmanwardag/dollar_bot/docs/add.md

 ## Functions

 1. run(message, bot):
 This is the main function used to implement the add feature.
 It gives the user the option to repeat a previously recorded expense, or record a new one.
-It pop ups a menu on the bot asking the user to choose their expense category, after which control is given to post_category_selection(message, bot) for further proccessing.
+It pops up a menu on the bot asking the user to choose their expense category, after which control is given to post_category_selection(message, bot) for further proccessing.
 It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the main code.py function.

 2. post_category_selection(message, bot):
 It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the run(message, bot): function in the add.py file.
 If the user wants to add a new category, passes control to post_append_spend(message,bot): to update the categories.
 Otherwise, it requests the user to enter the amount they have spent on the expense category chosen and then passes control to post_amount_input(message, bot): for further processing.